What is the current enrollment of Trinity Christian School?

 What is your admission testing like?

-Applicants (1-12 grade) for admission are given a New Student Screening Test.
-This test evaluates skills in reading, math, handwriting and social development.
+Applicants (1-12 grade) for admission are given the MAP Growth Assessment.
+This test evaluates skills in reading and math; it is a computer adaptive test - which means every student gets a unique set of test questions based on responses to previous questions.
 In some cases, further testing may be required.

 Will you explain your policy on discipline?

 Our policies are covered in the TCS Parent & Student Handbook.
 In general, our goal is not to suppress the youthful exuberance of our students, but to create a climate where respect and cooperation are expected and learning can be maximized.

 Maximum class size varies by grade in elementary school, and by subject in middle school and high school.
 For kindergarten classes, the maximum is 14 students in a class; first grade classes have a maximum of 16; grades 2, 3, 4, and 5 have a maximum of 18-20.
 In middle school (6th, 7th and 8th grades), we maintain 18-22 students per class; ninth through twelfth grades have up to 22 students per class.

 As a rule, students are allowed on campus after 7:40 a.m. and always must have some type of professional or parental supervision.
 The elementary school does provide an excellent After-School Care (ASC) program as well as extracurricular activities, and the middle school and high school keep students busy with a number of activities, such as athletic options, including basketball, tennis, track, golf, volleyball and cheerleading.
 Please contact the appropriate school office for more specific information.

 What curriculum do you use?

 The curriculum utilized varies depending on the grade.
 For Middle School and High school students, it will also vary on the academic track selected (Regular, Honors or Pre-Advanced Placement).
 For additional information regarding curriculum contact Brenda Tyler at 806-791-6583 or firstname.lastname@example.org.